Amherst Supplemental Essays

 While reusing the same essay is a great option, students should be sure to reread their A2A essay.
 That way, they can be sure it still represents the brand they wish to promote in their application.
 Students who choose to use their A2A essay can simply indicate this on the Common App.
 Once Amherst receives their application, the school will internally transfer the essay.

-Aside from the required Amherst supplemental essay, there are a few optional Amherst supplemental essays students can submit.
-We’ll describe these Amherst College supplemental essays in greater detail in the next section.
+Aside from the required Amherst supplemental essays, there is one optional Amherst supplemental essay students can submit.

-2. If you have engaged in significant research in the natural sciences, mathematics, computer science, social sciences or humanities that was undertaken independently of your high school curriculum, please provide a brief description of the research project.
-(Maximum: 75 words)
+If you have engaged in significant research in the natural sciences, mathematics, computer science, social sciences or humanities that was undertaken independently of your high school curriculum, please provide a brief description of the research project.
+(75 words)

-In the “Optional research questions” section, students can describe a project that was particularly meaningful for them.
-This can be especially valuable for students interested in doing research while at Amherst.
+This prompt invites you to describe a research project that was particularly meaningful for you.
+This can be especially valuable if you’re interested in doing research while at Amherst.
 It can also help reinforce your passion for the primary academic interest you noted in your application.

 Optional Arts Supplement

-Lastly, students with dance, theater, music, or visual arts passions may wish to submit an Arts supplement.
-Outside of your Amherst essays, an Arts supplement offers another way to convey your application narrative.
+Students with dance, theater, music, or visual arts passions may wish to submit an arts supplement.
+Outside of your Amherst supplemental essays, an arts supplement offers another way to convey your application narrative.
 If you have a unique talent to display, make sure to take advantage of this aspect of your application.

 Is Amherst college prestigious?